 It is just over a year since our Church members Jane and Graham were able to spend some time working there, and over the course of the last year GMC has supported the hospital both in prayer and in giving.

-Click the staple to the right for:
+Click the staple for:

 •An update on Kisiizi life